-- An agreed record of the discussions held with prospective suppliers shall be kept. - Any agreement must be confirmed in writing by the prospective supplier. - No information shall be given to a potential supplier as to any competitor's quotation or tender, particularly prices and discounts. - All negotiations must be held in an open and fair manner. - Each supplier should be given the same opportunity to revise their offer - Only officers designated by the Director Administration or Supply Chain Manager shall be permitted to conduct negotiations. - A minimum of two officers must be present during all negotiations unless negotiations are to be conducted by a member of the Supply Chain Section.
+- An agreed record of the discussions held with prospective suppliers shall be kept. - Any agreement must be confirmed in writing by the prospective supplier. - No information shall be given to a potential supplier as to any competitor's quotation or tender, particularly prices and discounts. - All negotiations must be held in an open and fair manner. - Each supplier should be given the same opportunity to revise their offer. - Only officers designated by the Head of Finance and Procurement or Supply Chain Manager shall be permitted to conduct negotiations. - A minimum of two officers must be present during all negotiations unless negotiations are to be conducted by a member of the Supply Chain Section.

-3.11.2 Developing the Invitation to Tender
+2.11.2 Developing the invitation to tender